nvidia-holoscan/holohub/applications/ultrasound_segmentation/README.md

 # Ultrasound Bone Scoliosis Segmentation

 This section describes the details of the ultrasound segmentation sample application as well as how to load a custom inference model into the application for some limited customization.
-Out of the box, the ultrasound segmentation application comes as a "video replayer" and "AJA source", where the user can replay a pre-recorded ultrasound video file included in the holoscan container or stream data from an AJA capture device directly through the GPU respectively.
+Out of the box, the ultrasound segmentation application comes as a "video replayer", "AJA source" or "QCAP source", where the user can replay a pre-recorded ultrasound video file included in the holoscan container or stream data from an AJA capture device or a YUAN capture device directly through the GPU respectively.

 This application performs an automatic segmentation of the spine from a trained AI model for the purpose of scoliosis visualization and measurement.